-When it comes to decorating, choosing the right colour scheme is one of the biggest decisions you make.
+When it comes to decorating, choosing your kitchen colour combinations is one of the biggest decisions you make.
 Colours are powerful, and can make the difference between a room you simply cook and eat in and a room where you love spending time.
 And if you want to make your kitchen feel bigger, brighter and more welcoming, the right colours will do that for you - at a fraction of the cost of a full renovation.

 Replacing your kitchen doors is one of the easiest ways of updating the room’s style and allows you to choose from huge range of colours and styles.
 Worktops and splashbacks can take a little longer to choose, as you have to be mindful of the materials you're selecting, but choosing a stand-out shade will add a bit of extra visual interest to your kitchen.

 Monochrome is a classic when it comes to kitchen colour combinations, but for very good reason - this contrasting scheme will give your cooking space a chic, timeless look.
 Why not consider pairing gloss white doors with matt black worktops?
 A mix of textures keeps the look fresh and modern.
 We have a range of both High Gloss doors and matt doors in dark colours, such as Super Matt Graphite and Super Matt Indigo Blue.